migtools/mig-operator/docs/usage/Snapshot.md

 ## Enabling support for Snapshots with CAM
-When using cloud-provider snapshots with CAM, it is important to ensure that all of the necessary preconditions are met.
-This document contains any provider-specific configuration information required to get snapshot support.
+To use cloud-provider snapshots with CAM, it is important to ensure that all of the necessary preconditions are met.
+This document contains provider-specific configuration information required for snapshot support.

 ### Prerequisites
 The CAM web console must contain the following:
 * Source cluster
 * Target cluster, which is added automatically during the CAM tool installation
 * Both source and target cluster must be running on the same cloud provider and in the same region
-  * For Azure clusters, ensure that the Resource Group is the same for both the source and target cluster.
+  * For Azure clusters, ensure that the Resource Group is unique to each cluster.
+The cluster should have been provisioned into a unique resource group.
 For more information see step #4 [here](https://github.com/fusor/mig-operator/blob/master/docs/usage/Cluster.md#procedure)
 * Replication repository
   * S3
     * [Configure the S3 Replication Repository](https://github.com/fusor/mig-operator/blob/master/docs/usage/ObjectStorage.md#s3-object-storage)